← All beaches & hotels

 📍 Leeward Oʻahu, Waianae Coast

-Makaha Beach has generally good water quality thanks to open ocean exposure and less urban development compared to Honolulu-area beaches.
-The Leeward Coast is one of the driest parts of Oʻahu, which reduces the frequency of runoff events that carry bacteria into the water.
+In dry windows with no active advisory, Makaha Beach has a lower long-term bacteria baseline than many urban Honolulu beaches thanks to open ocean exposure and less nearby development.
+The Leeward Coast is one of the driest parts of Oʻahu, which can reduce how often runoff events carry bacteria into the water.

-The primary danger at Makaha is the surf, not bacteria.
+Outside water-quality advisories, Makaha's other major hazard is surf.
 This is one of Oʻahu's most powerful wave breaks, especially during winter months when massive swells make the water extremely dangerous for anyone other than experienced surfers.
-Summer months are typically calm enough for swimming.
+During brown-water advisories, runoff and possible bacteria exposure also matter.

 Based on: DOH beach monitoring, open ocean exposure, low development density, Leeward Coast rainfall patterns